korymath/talk-generator/README.md

 ## Credits

-Talk Generator is made by Kory Mathewson and Thomas Winters.
+This ``Talk Generator`` is made by Kory Mathewson and Thomas Winters.

+## License

+MIT License.
+Copyright (c) 2018 Kory Mathewson and Thomas Winters.